zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |       Store Register            |    RR    |   02       |     ```STR, R1 R2```              |     GLE        |

-The value in R1 is stored in the word at the effective address.
-The stored value is compared to zero to set the CCR.
+The value in `R1` is stored in the word at the effective address.
+The stored value is compared to zero to set the `CCR`.
 A _word-addressing exception_ may occur.

 ### 10. ST